 Cold Somen Noodles with Sudachi Lime

-- Thinly slice all the sudachi or limes except for one (for 2 servings) and set aside for garnish.
-Cut the remaining sudachi or lime in half widthwise and reserve for juicing.
+- Thinly slice all but 1 of the 5–6 sudachi (or 2–3 limes) and set aside for garnish.
+Cut the 1 remaining sudachi in half widthwise and reserve for juicing.

-- If you're using store-bought shiro dashi, combine 80 ml of this concentrated shiro dashi and 320 ml of iced water including several ice cubes for 2 servings.
-Once you have added either ice cubes or iced water to your shiro dashi base, squeeze the sudachi or lime halves and add the juice to your prepared shiro dashi broth.
+- If using store-bought shiro dashi, combine ⅓ cup (80 ml) concentrated shiro dashi and 1⅓ cups iced water (320 ml), including several ice cubes.
+Tip: Each brand of shiro dashi has different saltiness, so please adjust to your liking.
+Once you have added either ice cubes or iced water to your shiro dashi base, squeeze the sudachi (or lime) halves and add the juice to your prepared shiro dashi broth.
 Mix it all together.
-Tip: Each brand of shiro dashi has different saltiness, so please adjust to your liking.

 To Cook the Somen Noodles

 - Bring a large pot of water to a boil.
 (You do not need to add salt to the water.)
-Meanwhile, remove all the wrappings from the bundles of somen, as all the noodles should go into the boiling water at the same time.
-Tip: Somen noodles cook very fast, so it's important to work quickly.
+Meanwhile, remove all the wrappings from 4 bundles dried somen noodles, as all the noodles should go into the boiling water at the same time.
+Tip: Somen noodles cook very fast, so it‘s important to work quickly.
 When the water is boiling, add the somen all at once, spreading the noodles around the pot in a circular motion to separate each strand (I use a motion similar to opening a Japanese folding fan).

 - Cook in the boiling water, stirring occasionally with chopsticks, for 1 to 1½ minutes or according to the package instructions.
 If it looks like the water may boil over, add a small amount of cold water to the pot.
 When the noodles are done, drain them in a colander.
 Tip: I slightly undercook my noodles to keep their springy texture.